mshll/repo-size/README.md

 This script will automatically run on Github search pages and repository pages, and will display the repository size next to the repository name.

+## Important Notice

+**Attention:** Unauthenticated users may encounter limited response rates from the API.
+To ensure you receive adequate responses and to access higher rate limits, it's highly recommended to authenticate your requests.
+Refer to the documentation for instructions on how to authenticate your requests.

 ## Support

 If you have any issues or feedback, please open an issue [here](https://github.com/mshll/repo-size/issues)